movester/movester-design-system/README.md

 # Movester-Design-System

 Design system and UI library for react and typescript projects.
-Simple and modern styeld design is implented.
+Simple and modern styeld design is implanted.
-Focused on very basic components but will be imporved continuously.
+Focused on very basic components but will be improved continuously.

 # installation